astronomer/docs/learn/dags.md

 :::tip

 Astronomer recommends creating one Python file for each DAG and naming it after the `dag_id` as a best practice for organizing your Airflow project.
-At scale it is common to dynamically generate DAGs using Python code, see [Dynamically generate DAGs in Airflow](dynamically-generating-dags.md) for more information.
+For certain advanced use cases it may be appropriate to dynamically generate DAGs using Python code, see [Dynamically generate DAGs in Airflow](dynamically-generating-dags.md) for more information.

 :::